 Assembly Steps for Best Eggs Benedict

 Pour on the Hollandaise sauce.

 Drizzle with hot sauce.
 Enjoy piping hot!

 Eggs Benedict should be eaten immediately.
 It is not a dish you should save and warm up later.
 You can make the Hollandaise sauce ahead of time if need be.
 If it is too thick add a little splash of ice-cold water and stir.
 To re-heat the sauce use a double boiler with the Hollandaise sauce on top of double boiler over barely simmering water in the bottom of the double boiler.
 Do not overheat the sauce.
 It could break and become grainy and greasy.

 These ingredients do not stand up well to refrigeration or freezing.

 My top tip concerns the watery goo that accumulates inside an egg.
 This liquid is actually the breakdown of the egg white (albumen).
 Egg whites consist of roughly 90% water and 10% protein.
-As an egg ages, the white begins to separate, creating the watery goo.
-This results in scrambled eggs that separate and become watery, fried eggs that run in the skillet creating a skirt of thin egg white around the firm white, and a foamy gross mess when poaching eggs.
-Commercial eggs are more likely to have watery whites than farm fresh eggs due to longer storage times.
+As an egg age, the white separates, creating the watery goo.
+This results is scrambled eggs that separate and become watery, fried eggs that run in the skillet creating a skirt of thin egg white around the firm white, and a foamy gross mess when poaching eggs.
+Commercial eggs are more likely to have watery whites than farm-fresh eggs due to longer storage times.

 I have found a way to deal with watery whites.
 I have tried (unsuccessfully) to pour the liquid off or strain it off with various kitchen gadgets.
 I finally found a perforated ladle on Amazon for $11.95 that works perfectly!
 You simply crack the egg into a small dish, then pour it into the ladle allowing the liquid to drain off, then drop the egg back into the small dish.
 Discard the liquid and cook your eggs!
 See my video, How to Remove Watery Egg Whites, in this post.